ROVI-org/auto-soh/docs/estimators/index.rst

     ukf_joint = JointEstimator(joint_filter=ukf)

 Estimators provide class methods that assemble common patterns of wrapper and filters in a single step.
-Read the documentation on each filter type (TBD) for further details.
+Read the documentation on each filter type for further details.

 .. toctree::
     :maxdepth: 2